NicoleColgan/link_detection_bot/README.md

 ## Nicoles learnings
 1. to force a 404 return - go to an existing website then to a path that doesnt exist eg google.com/404
 2. How to do strike through on md file
+3. Specify utf-8 encoding to ensures python reads the file using the correct translation for the bytes inside the file.
+This ensures we get the actual characters we expect.
+4. regular expressions - mentioned in comment
+5. extend metod add elements from another list or iterable to an array (like i did iterating through a file)